Gannet: Systematics and evolution

 Most fossil gannets are from the Late Miocene or Pliocene, when the diversity of seabirds in general was much higher than today.
-The cause the decline in species at the end of the Pleistocene is not clear; increased competition due to the spread of marine mammals may have played a role.
+The cause of the decline in species at the end of the Pleistocene is not clear; increased competition due to the spread of marine mammals may have played a role.

 The genus Morus is much better documented in the fossil record than Sula, though the latter is more numerous today.
 The reasons are not clear; boobies possibly were better adapted or simply "lucky" to occur in the right places for dealing with the challenges of the Late Pliocene ecological change, or many more fossil boobies could still await discovery.
 Notably, gannets are today restricted to temperate oceans, while boobies are also found in tropical waters, whereas several of the prehistoric gannet species had a more equatorial distribution than their congeners of today.